TheConfusedlol/RobloxServerJoinerMk2/README.md

 # RobloxServerJoinerMk2
 This is a W.I.P script that allows you to go to any roblox server locale of your choosing.
 Originally made by Exilon24.
+There are a LOT of issues with the code and any improvements would be greatly accepted

 ## Installation:
 Open your terminal and move to the directory you wish to install this tool and clone this repo: git clone https://github.com/TheConfusedlol/RobloxServerJoinerMk2.git